p4rkerw/dpcr_design/rn7_panel3/rn7_chr1_Rpp30.md

 browser details YourSeq    20   512   531   735   100.0%  chr10  +    50546103  50546122     20
 ```

 4. We will now use this sequence to design primers and probes in primer express using a TaqMan MGB quantification design.
-Below is the top primer / probe combination for our target region
+Below is the top primer / probe combination for our target region.
+Primer express predicts a forward primer self dimer and F+R and F+P cross dimers.

 - Forward Primer:GAAGAAGCCCCGGTCATCA
 - Reverse Primer:GCTTTCTTGCACGCTGGAA